 Medical cover is provided by Advanced Nurse Practitioners (ANPs) with consultants visiting the wards twice weekly.
 The ANP is on site Monday to Friday and reviews all patients.
 The out of hours doctors cover in the evenings and at the weekend.
-The consultant reviews all new patients and discusses any medical issues with the Multi Disciplinary Team (MDT).
+The consultant reviews all new patients and discusses any medical issues with the Multi-Disciplinary Team (MDT).

 Physiotherapy and Occupational Therapy is provided dependant on patient need and all patients receive all appropriate therapy assessments.
-These assessment include consideration of the patients physiological and cognitive needs, provision of goal led intervention planned with the patients, together with holistic discharge planning.
+These assessments include consideration of the patients physiological and cognitive needs, provision of goal led intervention planned with the patients, together with holistic discharge planning.
 Specialist Occupational Therapy and physiotherapy is provided at the two stroke units.

 Care is planned, managed and overseen by registered nursing staff with the support of healthcare assistants and technical instructors.
 The nursing staff are available throughout the day and night.

 Multidisciplinary care is provided in partnership with other professions and providers including adult social care.
 The social work team are in regular contact with the MDT to assess and plan community social care and support on discharge.

 The community hospital teams are committed to supporting the best possible outcome for patients in their care.
 They will work with patients to support their discharge home as this is usually the best environment for recovery, to regain independence and to understand any on-going needs.
 If home is not possible, they will work with patients and other organisations to identify the most appropriate environment for on-going care needs.
 To learn more about this, see this leaflet: Supporting you to leave hospital.